-2. A superior is someone who has the power to affect the terms and conditions of a person’s employment.
+3. A superior is someone who has the power to affect the terms and conditions of a person’s employment.
 This includes the power to evaluate job performance, assign work, or approve leave requests.

-4. Superiors may not solicit charitable donations or sales from subordinates.
-However, coworkers of equal rank may solicit donations from each other and superiors may contribute up to $25 to a subordinate’s charitable activities.
+5. Coworkers of equal rank may solicit donations or sales from each other and may contribute or purchase any amount related to a subordinate’s charitable activities.

 6. Superiors and subordinates may jointly participate in and contribute to intra-office social events such as baby showers, holiday parties, and retirement parties.
 For such events, all contributions should be voluntary and should not be solicited by the superior.